 - Click on the Memory tab and wait a few seconds for it to load fully.

 - At the bottom of the screen, you’ll see a window titled Memory.
 If it’s green, then your RAM is doing fine.
-If it’s orange or red, then you might need some extra RAM to fix a slow Mac.
+If it’s orange or red, then you might need some extra RAM to speed up a slow Mac.

 If you do need to increase the amount of RAM on your device, there are a few things you can do.
 For instance, you can use Terminal to help clear away any unusable and unnecessary cache.